InnerSourceCommons/InnerSourcePatterns/book/introduction.md

 ## How can you use InnerSource Patterns?

-Patterns must be used in a thoughtful manner.
-They cannot be blindly applied.
-In most cases, you will need to adapt the given solution to your own situation; but the information given in the pattern, defining the context (immovable constraints) and forces (constraints that can be changed and balanced against each other), should help you do this.
+Patterns must be used thoughtfully.
+They cannot be indiscriminately applied.
+In most cases, you will need to adapt the given solution to your situation; but the information given in the pattern, defining the context (immovable constraints) and forces (constraints that can be changed and balanced against each other), should help you do this.
 Note that you will also need to determine if there are additional constraints (company context and company forces) that apply to your particular company/organization that must be added to the pattern (as a kind of filter).
 These additional constraints may require additional solution steps to be applied.

 The pattern form is useful for describing proven solutions but it can also be used for *brainstorming new solutions* where patterns are not yet established.
-This is, because the anatomy of a pattern provides a frame for thinking about a problem in a structured manner.
-You could also create a *donut pattern* (filling in the problem, context, forces and resulting context fields but leaving the solution blank) as a way of asking the InnerSource Commons community for help (to find a proven solution or to brainstorm things to try).
+This is because the anatomy of a pattern provides a framework for thinking about a problem in a structured manner.
+You could also create a *donut pattern* (filling in the problem, context, forces, and resulting context fields but leaving the solution blank) as a way of asking the InnerSource Commons community for help (to find a proven solution or to brainstorm things to try).

 ## How to Contribute?